Go Back Go Back

 “I asked the caller to tell Jacqueline’s husband to send my daughter home,” recalled Ms. Kumwenda.
 “But he said he didn’t have money for transport so I borrowed and sent for her to come back home.”

 When Jacqueline arrived, she was not in good shape.
-She explained that she started leaking urine and faeces soon after giving birth, a clear sign that she had obstetric fistula.
+She explained that she started leaking urine and faeces soon after giving birth.
+And for months, she stayed indoors until her husband thought of sending her back home.

 “I didn’t know what to do when she arrived,” said Ms. Kumwenda.
 “But I remembered that there was a woman in our community who always talked about a similar condition and how she can help to get it treated.
 I went to her place and she agreed to come to our house the next day.”